I study emotional responses in relationships and write about them to help others with self-awareness and improve their

 The good news is that it doesn’t necessarily have to stand in the way.
 If all other aspects of the relationship are healthy, and compatibility is confirmed, as you will determine from all the other questions in this article, then differences such as this could become unimportant.

-Do you find it difficult to communicate with one another about personal issues?
+Do you find it challenging to communicate with one another about personal issues?

 When things don’t go the way we would want, some people back off rather than confront the situation by talking about it.
 That stifles a relationship.
-It’s important to keep the intimacy alive by sharing feelings, discussing what’s bothering you, and asking for input from your partner about their thoughts and feelings.
+It’s vital to keep the intimacy alive by sharing feelings, discussing what’s bothering you, and asking for input from your partner about their thoughts and feelings.

 If you find that difficult, consider the following two questions.